intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 The use of cryptographic techniques to exclude potential participants is the only strong measure that the document recommends.
-However, authorized protocol peers are most often responsible for the identified problems, which can mean that cryptography cannot be used to exclude them.
+However, authorized protocol peers are most often responsible for the identified problems, which can mean that cryptography is insufficient to exclude them.

 The ability to design, implement, and deploy new protocol mechanisms can be critical to security.
 In particular, it is important to be able to replace